Section I: Civil Rules

 LOCAL RULE CV-3 Commencement of Action

 (a) Habeas Corpus and 28 U.S.C. § 2255 Motions.
 The clerk may require that petitions for a writ of habeas corpus and motions filed pursuant to 28 U.S.C. § 2255 be filed on a set of standardized forms approved by this court and supplied, upon request, by the clerk without cost to the petitioner.
-Petitioners who are not proceeding in forma pauperis must pay a $5.00 filing fee.
+Petitioners who do not proceed in forma pauperis must pay a $5.00 filing fee.
 See 28 U.S.C. § 1914(a).
 There is no filing fee for Section 2255 motions filed by prisoners in federal custody.

 LOCAL RULE CV-4 Complaint, Summons, and Return